27 Epic Things to Do in Cabo San Lucas (and Beyond)

 We can’t help but smile when we’re in Cabo

-We love Cabo San Lucas.
-You’re sure to love it too!
+We love Cabo, Mexico.
+And we’re pretty sure you’ll love it too!

 The weather is great, the beaches are super clean, the resorts are cushy and the people are friendly.

-And as you can see, there are scores of fun and unique things to do in Cabo San Lucas – more than enough to turn your Cabo visit into one of the best trips ever!
+And as you can see, there are scores of fun and unique things you can do – more than enough to turn your Cabo visit into one of the best trips ever!

-(Oh, and if you don’t already know, check out our other Cabo Visitor blog – it’s all about Los Cabos and has tons more information.)
+(Oh, you can also see comments and reader questions at the end of this post.
+And if you don’t already know, check out our Cabo Visitor blog too – it’s all about Los Cabos and has tons more information.)

 Best Things to Do in Cabo San Lucas